keemarice/PowerOutages/README.md

 Ridge regression used L2 regularization, penalizing large coefficients to prevent overfitting.
 Similar to Lasso, we tuned `alpha` using `GridSearchCV`.

 - **RMSE**: Slightly lower than Lasso, but still worse than the multiple linear regression: **4944.431**
-- **Most influential features**: Similar to Lasso, with some additional weight given to numeric features like `Year_Demand_Interaction`.
+- **Most influential features**: Similar to Lasso, with some additional weight given to features that didn't have weight before: `CAUSE_CATEGORY`

 ### Decision Trees
 We explored non-linear relationships by fitting a Decision Tree Regressor.
 Hyperparameters such as `max_depth`, `min_samples_split`, and `min_samples_leaf` were optimized using `GridSearchCV`.